Extra-statutory Concession A19

 - They might allow ESC A19 treatment in full and write off all of the tax.
 If they do agree to write off the tax, check your PAYE coding notices to ensure that HMRC have not still inadvertently included it for collection.

-If they decline ESC A19 or only allow it in part, you do have other options to get your case reviewed further.
+If they decline ESC A19 or only allow it in part, you have other options to get your case reviewed further.
 First, you can submit a formal complaint asking to have your case reviewed again, giving details of why you feel you have received inadequate help and care from HMRC.
-Read our separate guide Complaining about misleading information from HMRC.
+Read our separate complaints guidance.

 The only route to the courts in ESC A19 cases is to seek what is called a ‘Judicial Review’, but unfortunately this is beyond the means of most ordinary taxpayers, particularly as it carries with it the downside of HMRC potentially seeking to recover their costs from you should your case fail.
 If you do wish to consider this route, you would need to take advice and act quickly as there are strict time limits to request the review which apply from the date of HMRC’s decision.
 There is a very useful basic guide to the judicial review procedure on the website of the Public Law Project.